MovingBlocks/TempDoc/Fancy-Git.md

 ### Update branch

-Aside from the easier IntelliJ GUI option on the [DevSetup] page there's also a way to do branch updates via command line.
+Aside from the easier IntelliJ GUI option on the [Dev Setup] page there's also a way to do branch updates via command line.

 * `git fetch --all` to have all the right Git data refreshed locally
 * Make sure you have your desired local branch selected - check with `git branch -a` (the asterisk is your active branch)